Pa. troops on peacekeeping mission in Egypt return home

 Get daily news, weather, breaking news, and sports alerts straight to your inbox!
 Sign up for the abc27 newsletters here.

 The mission?
 To keep the peace between Egypt and Israel.
-Lieutenant Colonel Kevin Potts says they would look for either Egyptian or Israeli aircraft, ships, tanks, or trucks.
-“So that way they can determine if there was a violation of the treaty of peace,” Lt.
-Potts said.
+Lt.
+Col. Kevin Potts says they would look for either Egyptian or Israeli aircraft, ships, tanks, or trucks.
+“So that way they can determine if there was a violation of the treaty of peace,” Potts said.